OneAndOnlySeabass/big-data-engineer-test/README.md

 Same thing here, besides the code on a repo, explain you steps and impression in <a href="`MyExperience.md">`MyExperience.md`</a>.

-## Kafka Ingestion
+## 3. Kafka Ingestion

-Setup a single Kafka cluster on Docker and create a simple stream with any information you would like to.
+Setup a Kafka cluster and create a third application that ingests the raw stream from Kafka with the following:
-<br> Ingest this `raw` stream into `HDFS` of the Sandbox.
+- Ingest this `raw` stream into S3/HDFS.
 How?
-Choose your preferred tool - Kafka (Streaming or Connect), Spark (Regular or Streaming), Flink, Storm, Flume, NiFi... up to you.
-Choose if you want to do in batches or real-streaming.
+Choose your preferred tool - Kafka (Streaming or Connect), Spark (Regular or Streaming), Flink, Storm, NiFi... up to you.
+- Choose if you want to do in batches or real-streaming.
 <br> I expect you to have issues on the connectivity and make it work here, so do not worry... put your learnings and explain your steps in <a href="`MyExperience.md">`MyExperience.md`</a>.

 ## Extra Points
-Ingest the Kafka stream as a real stream into HBase.
+You get extra points if you (3) using Spark Structured Streaming.

 ## Doubts &/Or Submission

-Clone this repository to start working on your own prefered git tool.
-In the end, commit and push your solution and send us the link.
+Clone this repository and create your own version of it.
+In the end, commit and push your solution and send us your GitHub repo link.
 <br> Feel free to reach out to [Thiago de Faria](mailto:thiago.de.faria@linkit.nl).